Saturday, February 22 2025

 6.1.1 a

-Determine risks and opportunities In order to ensure that the OH&SMS can achieve its expected results, cf. sub-clauses 4.1 (context) and 4.2 (interested parties) and 4.3 (scope).
+Determine risks and opportunities In order to ensure that the OH&SMS can achieve its expected results, cf. sub-clauses 4.1 (context) and 4.2 (stakeholders) and 4.3 (scope).
 A state of play is always useful before planning "Any decision involves a risk".
 Peter Barge

 6.1.1 c